cflarios/terraform-aws-vpn/README.md

 1. Go to **Actions** → **"Destroy VPN Infrastructure"**
 2. Click **"Run workflow"**
 3. **IMPORTANT**: Type exactly `DESTROY` in the confirmation field
+4. **Select the correct AWS region** (must match where it was deployed)
-4. Select the correct environment
+5. Select the correct environment
 5. Click **"Run workflow"**
 6. ⏱️ Wait ~5 minutes for complete cleanup
 7. 💰 **$0 cost** - all resources destroyed